-Bernal Cut Restoration Project
+Bernal Cut Placemaking Project

-ABOUT THE BERNAL CUT RESTORATION PROJECT
+ABOUT THE BERNAL CUT PLACEMAKING PROJECT

 The Bernal Cut is a half-mile long section of San Francisco’s Bernal Hill that was dug out to make way for a railroad in 1863.
 ‘The Cut’ is home to San Jose Avenue, a major commuter road that brings thousands of cars into San Francisco every day.

-The Bernal Cut Restoration Project is a multi-faceted exploration of place, history, community and the environment.
+The Bernal Cut Placemaking Project is a multi-faceted exploration of place, history, community and the environment.
 Volunteers replant and revitalize the Bernal Cut hillside, and place-based storytelling invites you to see the Bernal Cut’s built environment, and consider the impact of urban planning and metropolitan growth on the environment.